Ontario Shores Centre for Mental Health Sciences: History

 On October 23, 1994, the hospital celebrated 75 years of service to patients, their families and the communities with a rapidly growing primary service area of over 2.2 million people.
 The public joined in the celebrations held on the hospital grounds.
 The theme of the event was "A Proud Past, A Progressive Future."
 On this occasion the facility was renamed Whitby Mental Health Centre.

 In 1996, a new, state-of-the-art, $90 million Whitby Mental Health Centre became the first public psychiatric hospital to be built in North America in 25 years.
 The facility was designed with eight interconnected buildings, separated by accessible landscaped courtyards and linked by a 1,400 foot interior corridor.
 The use of skylights, windows and glass is extensive, to let in light.
 Upon completion, the structure's roof was the largest zinc installation anywhere in the world and is not expected to require maintenance for the next 100 years.
 Eleven large artwork commissions are displayed throughout the facility with the aim to provide beauty and assist with orientation.

 In 1997, the Ministry of Health and Long-Term Care recommended the hospital and eight other provincial psychiatric hospitals divest and operate under the Public Hospital Act.
 In these recommendations, the hospital was slated to become a stand-alone corporation and the other eight hospitals were divested to existing hospital corporations.

 On June 10, 2009, the hospital rebranded to better reflect its goals and vision.
 The new name is Ontario Shores Centre for Mental Health Sciences (Ontario Shores).
 The Communications and Public Affairs team at Ontario Shores won a Gold Quill Award of Merit in the category of Brand Communication from the International Association of Business Communicators (IABC) for the organization's rebranding project, A New Brand for a New Era.

 Programs and services

 Ontario Shores offers specialized and comprehensive care for adolescents, adults and seniors living with mental illness.
 The hospital provides a broad range of inpatient and outpatient programs and services, including community-based programs and initiatives.

 Research

-Ontario Shores supports a wide range of research including the themes of Adolescent Community Psychiatry Studies, e-Health Studies, Neuropharmacology Studies, Neurospychology Studies, Psychiatric Measurement Studies and Recovery Studies.
+Ontario Shores conducts research with various themes, including Adolescent Community Psychiatry Studies, e-Health Studies, Neuropharmacology Studies, Neurospychology Studies, Psychiatric Measurement Studies and Recovery Studies.

+The hospital's 2017–2022 Academic Plan outlines four areas of focus: Data Science, Innovative Technologies, Recovery, and Dementia.

+On November 9, 2022, Ontario Shores and Ontario Tech University established the Advancement for Dementia Care Centre (ADCC), a research partnership focusing on the development of technologies that improve the quality of life of people with dementia and caregivers.
+The partnership has produced research such as the possibility of integrating virtual reality reminiscence therapy in dementia patient care.